CS-1030-Hadzik/python_string_datatype/README.md

 >  - Escape Character `[\n \r \t \' \\ \b \f \ooo \xhh]`

  ## String Indexing
->- Each character has an index
+> Strings in Python are sequences of characters, where each character has an index (positive or negative).
+>
+> Positive indexing starts at 0 and goes from left to right.
+> Negative indexing starts at -1 and goes from right to left.
 >
 >|Char#  |1  |2  |3  |4  |5  |6  |7  |8  |9  |10 |11|
 >|:-:    |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|